SGC Can’t Seem To Identify Trimmed Cards

 All Vintage Cards content is free.
 When you purchase through referral links on our site, we earn a commission.
 Learn more

-I’ve been pretty supportive of SGC over the years, even used their card grading services for a lot of cards in my own personal collection.
+I’ve been pretty supportive of SGC over the years, even using their card grading services for many cards in my personal collection.

-However, another recent discovery of a trimmed card in an SGC holder has me somewhat concerned.
+However, another recent discovery of a trimmed card in an SGC holder concerns me somewhat.

 Check out the comparison from user CornDog below.

-Now as shown, this wasn’t just a slight trim of the edges.
-It’s clear that a significant area of both the left and right side of the card has been trimmed.
+Now, as shown, this wasn’t just a slight trim of the edges.
+A significant area of the card’s left and right sides has been trimmed.

-And as I’ve stressed in the past, 99.9% of these problems could be solved with some photo based AI that keeps a record of all previously graded cards.
+As I’ve stressed in the past, 99.9% of these problems could be solved with some photo-based AI that keeps a record of all previously graded cards.

-It might not effectively catch something that was graded with another third party grader, but it would be a great start.
+It might not effectively catch something that was graded by another third-party grader, but it would be a great start.

-Look, grading companies make mistakes, but this one is so blatantly off, that it sort of scratches my head.
+Grading companies make mistakes, but this one is so blatantly off that it sort of scratches my head.
 How is this kind of error justified?

 And if it were the first time, it would be something I could write off, but SGC (and PSA) have been notable offenders in the past.